jspsych/jsPsych/docs/plugins/survey.md

 #### checkbox

-This is the "multi-select" question type: participants can select one or more options from the set of choices.
+This checkbox question type allows participants to select one or more options from the set of choices.
+You can optionally include special choices, such as "Select all", "None", and "Other" with a text box that appears when selected.

 - [Checkbox example](https://surveyjs.io/form-library/examples/create-checkboxes-question-in-javascript/jquery)
 - [Checkbox API documentation](https://surveyjs.io/form-library/documentation/api-reference/checkbox-question-model)